Common questions at The JCN clinic

 Gluten is protein (2 proteins actually) found in a variety of grains, of which one of these grains happens to be wheat.

 Gluten containing grains are: rye, wheat, barley, oats (problematic often for coeliacs due to cross contamination), spelt, kumut, semolina, couscous, bulgur and triticum.

 Wheat is a grain that just happens to also contain gluten.
 Wheat sensitivity can occur on its own.
 This means that wheat as an individual grain is problematic, NOT gluten.
 If you are wheat intolerant you can still have some of the grains listed above (besides spelt, bulgur, semolina, couscous and triticum which are still versions of wheat).
 Some people can handle spelt with no issues, however many still have upsets from this grain.

 The following flours/grains are gluten free AND wheat free:

-No, I do not provide calorie or kj measurements.
-This is simply because calories and kj are only a small part of the story when it comes to wholefoods and quality nutritional intake.
-Getting hung up on calorie/kj intake is often problematic and creates unhealthy relationships with foods.
+In the majority, most of the recipes on the JCN website do not provide calorie or kj measurements.
+Some of our more current recipes do, but we generally avoid putting too much emphasis on this simply because calories and kj are only part of the story when it comes to wholefoods and quality nutritional intake.

 I completed a four year Bachelor of Health Science (Nutritional Medicine) at Australian College of Natural Medicine, now known as Endeavor.
 I do recommend completing a Nutrition degree that will leave you with the appropriate training and qualifications.
 It is important to have a level of training that is recognised by Associations to ensure rebates are available for your clients, along with being eligible for insurance within your practice.